-William Henry Gates was born on October 28, 1955 in Seattle, Washington.
+William Henry Gates was born on 28 October 1955, in Seattle, Washington.
 As the principal founder of Microsoft, Bill Gates is one of the most influential and richest people on the planet.
-Recent estimates of his wealth put it at $56 billion, this is the equivalent of the combined GDP of several African economies.
-In recent years he has retired from working full time at Microsoft, and has instead concentrated on working with his charitable foundation “The Bill and Melinda Gates Foundation”
+Recent estimates of his wealth put it at US$84.2 billion (Jan.
+2017); this is the equivalent of the combined GDP of several African economies.
+In recent years he has retired from working full time at Microsoft, and has instead concentrated on working with his charitable foundation “The Bill and Melinda Gates Foundation.”

 Bill Gates foundation of Microsoft

 The big break for Microsoft came in 1980 when IBM approached them for a new BASIC operating system for its new computers.
-In the early 1980s IBM was by far the leading PC manufacture.
-However, increasingly, there developed many IBM PC clones; (PCs developed by other companies compatible with IBM’s).
+In the early 1980s, IBM was by far the leading PC manufacturer.
+However, increasingly, there developed many IBM PC clones; (PCs produced by other companies compatible with IBM’s).
 Microsoft worked hard to sell its operating system to these other companies.
 Thus Microsoft was able to gain the dominant position of software manufacture just as the personal computer market started to boom.
-Since its early dominance, no other company has come close to displacing Microsoft as the dominant provider of computer operating software.
+Since its early dominance, other companies have struggled to displace Microsoft as the dominant provider of computer operating software.
 Programs like Microsoft Word and Excel have become the industry standard.

 Bill Gates – Windows

-Throughout his time in office Bill Gates has been keen to diversify the business of Microsoft.
-For example Microsoft’s Internet Explorer became the dominant web browser, although this is mainly because it comes pre installed on most new computers, and in recent years has seen its market share slip.
+Throughout his time in office, Bill Gates has been keen to diversify the business of Microsoft.
+For example, Microsoft’s Internet Explorer became the dominant web browser, although this was primarily because it came pre-installed on most new computers.
+In recent years, Internet Explorer has seen its market share slip.

-One area where Microsoft has never been as successful is in the area of search engines.
+One area where Microsoft has never been successful is in the area of search engines.
 MSN live search has struggled to gain more than 5% of market share.
-In this respect Microsoft has been dwarfed by Google.
-Nevertheless the success of Microsoft in cornering various aspects of the software market has led to several anti trust cases.
+In this respect, Microsoft has been dwarfed by Google.
+Nevertheless, the success of Microsoft in cornering various aspects of the software market has led to several anti-trust cases.
 In 1998 US v Microsoft, Microsoft came close to being broken up into three smaller firms.
-However on appeal Microsoft were able to survive as a single firm.
+However, on appeal, Microsoft was able to survive as a single firm.
 Although Microsoft was the dominant computer firm of the 1980s, and 1990s, they are now seen as an ageing and declining company – compared to the more dynamic Google and Apple.

 Philanthropic Activities – Bill Gates